Kamado Bono Picnic

 Throughout history, people have developed these simple clay pots and used them to cook various dishes in many different ways.
 Indians began to use clay ovens called a tandoor, while Japanese called them mushikamado, which is a stove to steam rice in Japanese families during special ceremonies.
 Mushikamado is a round clay pot with a domed lid and it was most common in Southern Japan.
 In ancient times Japanese developed it even further to regulate the evaporating temperature by perfecting the design of air dampers and they began to use charcoal instead of wood.
 Mushikamado came to the attention of Americans after World War II.

 Modern KAMADO barbecue grills are made of various materials such as heat-resistant ceramics and other heat-resistant materials, as well as terracotta – a traditional porous baked ceramic made of natural clay, Portland cement or a mixture of milled lava rock.
 The surface of the barbecue grill can also vary greatly.
 It can be coated with glossy ceramic glaze, paint, decorative textured plaster or ceramic mosaic.
 Modern ceramics and fire-resistant materials protect barbecue grills from cracking.

 How to light up Kamado Bono Picnic grill?

-Usually, KAMADO Bono Picnic barbecue grill is fired with charcoal (although there are gas-fired or electric KAMADO barbecue grills).
+KAMADO Bono Picnic barbecue grill is fired with charcoal.
 Wood charcoal does not leave a lot of ash, unlike charcoal briquettes they do not have impurities which can change and distort the taste of the cooked food.
 Charcoal can be manufactured in an environmentally-friendly manner, i. e. using the coppicing technique.
-Most importantly, food baked using lump charcoal has natural campfire aroma.
+Most importantly, food baked using lump charcoal has a natural campfire aroma.

 How to use Kamado Bono Picnic?